Artwork Data

 A good example is 'The Dockworker' from 1952, a monument to the Amsterdam February Strike of 1941.
 The stocky figure, both legs firmly on the ground and hands almost clenched into fists in anger, expresses the resistance to the persecution of the Jews.

-Andriessen's war monument in Scheveningen, dating from 1966, is of an entirely different order.
-The Marine Monument commemorates three thousand marines who died in the Second World War.
+Of a very different order is Andriessen's 1966 war memorial in Scheveningen.
+The National Monument to the Royal Navy commemorates 3,000 Navy personnel who died in World War II.
 No emotions here, but an abstracted history in stone.
-The large, red tuff stone sculpture on the slope leading to the Strandweg represents a naval ship in action.
-On the prow, a ship's officer peers through a pair of binoculars.
+The large, red tuff stone sculpture on the embankment to Beach Road depicts a Navy ship in action.
+On the bow, a ship's officer peers through a scope.
 Behind him, next to the gun turret, is a second figure.
-On the stern, a sailor is giving a flag signal.
+At the stern, a sailor gives a flag signal.

-It is one of the few examples of abstraction in his oeuvre, because Andriessen thought figuratively.
-But it shows that the artist was open to other movements in sculpture and was able to transform a new language of form into his own visual language.
+It is one of the few examples of abstraction in his oeuvre, as Andriessen thought figuratively.
+But it indicates that the artist was open to other movements in sculpture and was able to transform a new language of form into his own imagery.

-In connection with the redevelopment of the Scheveningen boulevard, the Marinemonument was stored for several months in 2021.
-In early May 2022, the monument was given a temporary location on a dune a little further away.
+Due to the redevelopment of Scheveningen's boulevard, the National Monument to the Royal Navy was stored for several months in 2021.
+In early May 2022, the monument was given a temporary spot on a dune just down the road.

 Close